Capacity-based Scheduling

 ...

-In this tutorial we assume that your Nova Control Plane kube config context is named nova.
-To follow this tutorial, either replace "--context=${NOVA_CONTROLPLANE_CONTEXT}" in each command with your Nova Control Plane kube context name, or rename this context, using following command:
+In case you have chosen to rename your Nova Control Plane context, then, in order to follow this tutorial, either replace "--context=${NOVA_CONTROLPLANE_CONTEXT}" in each command with your Nova Control Plane kube context name, or rename this context, using following command:

 kubectl config rename-context [yourname] nova